smfoote/docs/content/getting-started/working_with_tokens.md

 * *Read-only* tokens allow installation and distribution.
 * *Full-permission* tokens allow installation, distribution, publishing, and all rights that you have on your account
-* *CIDR whitelist* tokens can only be used from specified ip address ranges.
+* *CIDR whitelist* tokens can only be used from specified IP address ranges.
 Use this to restrict tokens to a single company, or a specified developer team, for example.
 At this time, only IPv4 is supported.

 When a token is read-only, it cannot be used to make changes to a package.
 If a token is not explicitly set to read-only, it has full permissions, including publish and modification rights.